iamkirankumaryadav/Library/Data Science/Bias and Variance.md

 - Choosing the right set of optimal hyperparameters for training the model.

 2. **Regularization**
-- L1 and L2 techniques are used to reduce overfitting by discouraging complex models.
+- **L1** and **L2** techniques are used to reduce overfitting by discouraging the complex models.
-- Adding constraints to the model training to prevent the model from overfitting the training data.

 3. **Resampling and Cross-Validation**
 - K fold (Balanced dataset) and Stratified K fold (Unbalanced dataset) Cross Validation.

 4. **Ensemble Techniques:**
-- Combining multiple weak models into a single model.
+- Combining multiple weak models into a single accurate predicting model.
 - Reduces both bias and variance by averaging out the predictions of the individual models.

 5. **Data Augmentation:**